-Please submit the following to the Alliance Business Assistance Center.
+Application Information:

-Completed applications will be accepted January 2022 through the deadline of October 31, 2022.
+Completed applications will be accepted January 2023 through the deadline of October 31, 2023.

 Applications must be submitted within 6 months from the date the Certificate of Occupancy is issued for the new Thornton location.

 Applications are reviewed on a first-come, first-served basis.
 Once the funding is gone, there are no additional funds – so don’t wait until the deadline to apply!